mgoadric/cardstock/docs/source/recycle/owners.rst

 As above, a Player tracks storage for Integer_, String_, PointMap_, or CardCollection_ data.
 These are referenced by a String_ name.
-To reference an individual Team, we can directly refer to the turn order of a Team.
+To reference an individual Team, we can directly refer to the initial index of a Team, starting with 1.

 .. code-block:: racket